top of page

 "There Are No Roads in Bohemia"

-The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow surmounted all environmental challenges to become super-ecofriendly.
+This project forecasts the futures of thousands of cities across the globe as though they've somehow surmounted all environmental challenges to become super-ecofriendly.
 This month, we highlight the future of Prague.

 In the 19th century, the struggling artists of Europe’s biggest cities often grouped together in low-rent neighborhoods to live a lifestyle described as 'Bohemian'; a title derived from the commonly supposed domicile of gypsies (i.e.: the province of Bohemia).
 The Bohemian lifestyle rejected conventionality and celebrated personal freedom, usually through some form of art.
 It also involved vagrancy and voluntary simplicity and a willingness to undermine the purity of an obnoxious thing called the work ethic.